searchivarius/PermTest/README.md

     Scripts to convert TREC output file (to the matrix format).
 Each script accepts a registry file, which lists names of the files, which contain an output of a TREC evalution utility, e.g., trec_eval.
-    Each such file should contain output of a single retrieval method.
-In TREC lingo it is called a run.
+    Each such file should represent a single run.

  A working example: